BoSenGong/109-3-computer-programming/exercises/class9.md

 ## Medium
 #### Question: Roman Numeral Calculator
-Make a caculator which can deal with Roman Numeral and Arabic Numeral.
+Make a caculator which can deal with Roman Numeral and Arabic Numeral. \
+Output the result in Roman Numeral.
 #### Example:
 ```
 I-1